maxshkredov/project-1st-sem/README.md

 # project
-# MyPaint is considered to be a simple graphics editor with pen, rubber and possibility to load and save images.
+# MyPaint is considered to be a simple graphics editor with a pen, an eraser and the possibility to load and save images.
 That's the minimum I wanna provide.
+*I hate myself